NikosGavalas/blog/content/posts/anomaly-detection-in-a-few-lines-of-bash.md

 ### Fetch and prepare the dataset

 The dataset is available [here](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).
-I will be using the 10 percent version.
+I will be using the 10 percent version, and only the HTTP protocol.

-We'll use curl for the GET request, pipe it into zcat (because it is gzipped), and then use awk to filter out most features, keeping only 4 columns: `duration`, `src_bytes` and `dst_bytes`, plus the `label`.
+We'll use curl for the GET request, pipe it into zcat (because it is gzipped), and then use awk to keep only the HTTP rows, and filter out most features, keeping only the 4 most important columns: `duration`, `src_bytes` and `dst_bytes`, plus the `label`.
 We also edit the label to be `1` in case of anomaly, or `0`, in case of normal observation.

 ```bash